 The focus of the Phase 2 work program will be additional drilling for resource definition and expansion; and will include additional metallurgical test work to refine the process parameters.
-The Phase 2 drilling will be designed for resource conversion and growth, with the objective of converting Inferred Resources to Indicated resources, as well as converting Indicated Mineral Resources to Measured Mineral Resources.
-The additional drilling and potential upgrade of Inferred Mineral Resources to Indicated Mineral Resources may lead to Mineral Reserves.
+The Phase 2 drilling will be designed for resource conversion and growth, with the objective of converting inferred resources to indicated resources, as well as converting indicated resources to measured resources.
+The additional drilling and potential upgrade of inferred resources to indicated resource may lead to mineral reserves.